Welcoming Transfer Students: Insights for SuccessKristen Capezza | Vice President of Enrollment Management, Adelphi University

 - Personalized Advisement:

 Students transfer for a variety of personal reasons, and many of these reasons have affected their previous academic performance.
-Their transcripts sometimes show a rollercoaster of course grades, and waver between full- and part-time study.
+Their transcripts sometimes show a rollercoaster of course grades and wavers between full- and part-time study.
 As a result, transfer students often need an adviser to guide them to the next stop on their educational journey.
 Over the past several years, Adelphi has pioneered personalized, one-on-one admissions counseling, individual on-the-spot transcript evaluations and customized one-on-one academic advisement sessions.
 These programs make transfer students feel heard and valued.
 We must recognize that not every academic journey is the same.

 - Institutional Support and Commitment to Student Success: